aheze/ProgressGif/README.md

 ---

 ### Contributing
-Once again, all contributions are welcome!
+All contributions are welcome.
 Here's some harder issues that I need help on:
 - [x] Horizontal layout
 - [ ] Allow picking colors with transparency
 - [ ] Allow picking opaque color for background (so that shadows show up)